KenKundert/why-invest-in-bitcoin/README.rst

 are many cryptocurrencies, many claiming to be faster and smarter.
 However, the first thing to recognize is that of all the available cryptographic tokens, only a few aspire to be assets, and of those, bitcoin is the obvious winner.
-The other tokens are utility tokens that are focused on solving some problem other than being a store of value.
+The remaining tokens are utility tokens that are focused on solving some problem other than being a store of value.
 But bitcoin is unique and will win because it is the most decentralized.
 Unlike all other cryptocurrencies, the creator of bitcoin, the anonymous Satoshi Nakamoto, disappeared after bitcoin started gaining momentum.
 Nobody that remains involved in bitcoin development has the political clout to control development.
 Instead everything is done by